ricardoboss/ricardoboss.github.io/content/blog/2021-05-19-developing-extended-nmea.md

 proprietary).
 Then, I created the `Decoder` class, which would later possess the functionality to match a string to a registered sentence type and return a decoded version of it.
 I also wanted to keep the ability to add other sentences later on.
 The original library ([`node-nmea`][3]) used a map with string keys, where the sentence ID is the key, and the value is an object with a decoder function.
-I thought this was a good idea, so I re-used this idea.
+I thought this was a good idea, so I re-used (stole) this idea.
 The `Decoder` class keeps a map for every sentence type to quickly filter it.
 [This method][7] of the decoder class checks which sentence type a string given to it has and passes it to a more-detailed decoder method:

 ```typescript
 class Decoder {